encode/databases/docs/contributing.md

 ```

 5. Build documentation
-   1. If you have changed the documentation make sure it runs successfully
+   1. If you have changed the documentation make sure it runs successfully.
+   You can preview the live documentation by running the following command:
 ```bash
 ./scripts/docs
 ```